ms2data/ms2-quick-start/README.md

    - Open Measures and scroll down to the `total_sales` measure in the `order_items` source.
    - Hover over `total_sales` and select **Add as Aggregate**.

 3. The Query Panel now shows these fields.
    Click **Run** — and you'll see revenue by brand in the Results Panel.

    <img src="docs/screenshots/publisher-explorer-run-query.png" alt="Explorer Run Query" width="1000"/>

 4. Now, click the **+** button at the top of the Main Query panel and select **Add blank nested query**.

-5. In the nested query block that appears, click the **+** button inside of thest nested query and:
+5. In the nested query block that appears, click the **+** button inside of the nested query and:
    - Add a Group By and select `user_age_group`
    - Add an Aggregate and select `total_sales`
+   - Select `Bar` for the chart type
    - Click **Run**.

    <img src="docs/screenshots/publisher-explorer-nested-query.png" alt="Explorer Run Nested Query" width="1000"/>